-If you need to transfer large amounts of money between Ireland and the USA (America) – you will save money by not using your bank to do it for you. ( By large amounts – we mean figures over €5000 .)
+If you need to transfer money between Ireland and the USA (America) – you will usually save money by not using your bank to do it for you.

 Transfermate are a Dublin based foreign exchange company regulated by the Central Bank of Ireland.
 TransferMate is also a registered as a Money Services Business with the United States Department of Treasury Financial Crimes Enforcement Network .
-You can set up an online account and arrange currency transfers via their website or you can phone them for a personal service in Dublin on 01 6353776
+Minimum transfer is €1000 .You can set up an online account and arrange currency transfers via their website or you can phone them for a personalised service in Dublin on 01 6353776

 If you are just looking for travel money (cash) – have a look at our page on The Best place to buy US Dollars in Ireland before you travel.